 In 1875, a tragic accident occurred at point 3 on the map.
 A train which included six passenger wagons and eight empty limestone trucks was derailed and crashed down the embankment.
 Four people were killed including the guard, and a mason from Shafto, one of a team which had just finished rebuilding Rothley Lake House.
 Several of his workmates were injured including three members of the Robinson family of Scots Gap, one of whom, Robert, was never able to work again.

 Follow the path and way markers through the Delf Burn plantation.
 Exit the plantation on the west side through a gate into a field.
-Follow the field edge around to your right up the hill and through another gate.
+Cross the field walking uphill and parallel with the old beech field edge away to your right and through another gate.
 Cross over the next field with the fence line still on your right .

-Cross over the stile and enter the old quarry, you will see the old lime kilns on your left.
-Head out of the Quarry and through a gate on your right.
+Cross over the stile and down steps to enter the old quarry, you will see the old lime kilns on your left.
+Cross the quarry to the lime kilns and from here walk up to the wall, turn right and make your way to a gate at the top of the quarry where the old beech field edge ends.
 Turn left once through the gate and make your way down the hill and cross over the road.
-Enter the field and and walk straight ahead with the fence on your right.
+Enter the field and walk straight ahead with the fence on your right.

 Beneath Wallington's estate are are strata of a high quality limestone which is ideal for burning into lime for use in farming and other industries.
 The quarry through which you can walk today, was the source of the estate's limestone.
 The miners and workmen lived in the cottages down the track at High Hartington.
 Some lime was probably exported on the railway.
 If the kiln's furnace was kept topped up with coal and limestone and the lime was drawn out when ready, the kiln could be kept going for a year, called 'burning' or 'draw sene' kilns.